MicheleBiena/autoraid/README.md

 ## Contributing

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

+If you have an issue to report, please go to [open issues](https://github.com/MicheleBiena/autoraid/issues) and describe your problem.
+You may also add the log.txt from the bot session that encountered a problem to make it more clear.

 If you have a suggestion that would make this better, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".
 Don't forget to give the project a star!
 Thanks again!